Taking the Hida Limited Express

 • Etchu-Yatsuo station

-• Hayahoshi station (a few trains stops a this station)
+• Hayahoshi station (a few trains stop at this station)

 • Toyama station (final station)

-The entire trip to Toyama Station takes about four hours.
+The entire trip to Toyama Station takes about four hours, while the journey to Takayama takes roughly 2.5 hours.

 The Hida Limited Express runs from Nagoya to Takayama